 Geoff Chappell, Software Analyst

 The KAFFINITY_EX structure is not documented.
-Neither are the functions, though they are declared in the NTOSP.H from the Windows Driver Kit (WDK) for Windows 10.
+Neither are the functions, though they are declared in the NTOSP.H from the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 Version 1511.

 The KAFFINITY_EX expands as successive Windows versions allow more processor groups: